Banham on the map

 Crime and Anti-Social Behaviour in Banham

 Recorded crime levels are lower than the national average.
-Burglary is prevalent across Banham, with 1 recorded incidents in January 2026.
+Criminal damage & arson is prevalent across Banham, with 1 recorded incidents in May 2026.

 Deprivation and Employment in Banham